rich-dobbs-13440/chromatofore-octoprint-plugin/raw_README.md

 The Chromatofore plugin is currently at **Version: {{CURRENT_VERSION}}**.

-### Current Sprint - Start: 9/12/2023 End: 9/17/2023
+### Current Sprint - Start: 12/1/2023 End: 12/15/2023

+Intent: GUI and logic for extruder release lever for the CR 6 SE.

+### Past Sprints

+#### Hiatus for Moving

+From late September to end of November, there was not significant work on the Octoprint Plugin, because of the necessity to move into a new workspace.
+Once moved in, the initial efforts were to create a new actuator geometry (Mantis instead of Earwig) and to create an actuator for the extruder release lever (Wrasse) for the Creality CR 6 SE 3d printer.

-Intent: Work on GUI and logic for loading and unloading filament.
+#### GUI and Logic for loading and unload - Start: 9/12/2023 End: 9/17/2023

 The GUI shows buttons for loading, unloading, and stepping foreback or backward.